apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 optimized_symbol = sym.optimize_for(backend='ONEDNN')
 ```

-For the above model definition in a naive benchmark with artificial data, we can gain up to 1.75x speedup without any accuracy loss on our testing machine with Intel(R) Core(TM) i9-9940X.
+For the above model definition in a naive benchmark with artificial data, we can gain up to *10.8x speedup* without any accuracy loss on our testing machine with Intel(R) Xeon(R) Platinum 8375C CPU.

 ## Quantization

 As mentioned in the introduction, precision reduction is another very popular method of improving performance of workloads and, what is important, in most cases is combined together with operator fusion which improves performance even more.
 In training precision reduction utilizes 16 bit data types like bfloat or float16, but for inference great results can be achieved using int8.

 Model quantization helps on both memory-bound and compute-bound operations.
 In quantized model IO operations are reduced as int8 data type is 4x smaller than float32, and also computational throughput is increased as more data can be SIMD'ed.
 On modern Intel architectures using int8 data type can bring even more speedup by utilizing special VNNI instruction set.

 ![before_quant](https://github.com/dmlc/web-data/blob/main/mxnet/tutorials/onednn/quantization_2_0/before_quant.png?raw=true)

 Firstly quantization performs operator fusion on floating-point model as mentioned in paragraph earlier.
 Next, all operators which support int8 data type are marked as quantized and if needed additional operators are injected into graph surrounding quantizable operator - the goal of this additional operators is to quantize, dequantize or requantize data to keep data type between operators compatible.

 ![quant_not_calib](https://github.com/dmlc/web-data/blob/main/mxnet/tutorials/onednn/quantization_2_0/quant_not_calib.png?raw=true)

 After injection step it is important to perform calibration of the model, however this step is optional.
 Quantizing without calibration is not recommended in terms of performance.
 It will result in calculating data minimum and maximum in quantize and requantize nodes during each inference pass.
 Calibrating a model greatly improves performance as minimum and maximum values are collected offline and are saved inside node - this way there is no need to search for these values during inference pass.

 ![quant_calib](https://github.com/dmlc/web-data/blob/main/mxnet/tutorials/onednn/quantization_2_0/quant_calib.png?raw=true)